Chuvash people: Origins

 There are two rival schools of thought on the origin of the Chuvash people.
 One is that they originated from a mixing between the Sabir tribes and the Finno-Ugrians.
-The other is that they have descendant from Volga Bulgars.
+The other is that they are descendant from Volga Bulgars.
 Throughout history, they have experienced significant infusion and influence, not only from Russian and other Turkic peoples but also from neighboring Uralic tribes with whom they were persistently and mistakenly identified for centuries.

 The Sabirs who believed to have come from Siberia, they lived there at least the end of the third millennium BC.
 They were skilled in warfare, used siege machinery, had a large army (including women) and were boatbuilders.
 Sabirs led incursions into Transcaucasia in the late-400s/early-500s, but quickly began serving as soldiers and mercenaries during the Byzantine–Sasanian Wars on both sides.
 Their alliance with the Byzantines laid the basis for the later Khazar-Byzantine alliance.